aspose-cells/Aspose.Cells-API-References/english/javascript-cpp/negativebarformat/_index.md

 ### borderColorType {#borderColorType--}

-Gets whether to use the same border color as positive data bars.
+Indicates whether to use the same border color as positive data bars.

 ```javascript
 borderColorType : DataBarNegativeColorType;